ibm-cloud-docs/EventStreams/eventstreams145.md

 By default, {{site.data.keyword.messagehub}} permits access from any IP address on the public internet.
 If you are using an instance of the {{site.data.keyword.vpc_full}}, you are recommended to apply the following restrictions so that only designated virtual server instances (VSIs) within your Virtual Private Cloud (VPC) can establish network connections to the {{site.data.keyword.messagehub}} instance.
 {:shortdesc}

+When you have switched to an {{site.data.keyword.Bluemix_notm}} service endpoint, the external or public endpoints are no longer available to you.
+This means that although existing credentials continue to be valid, the Kafka endpoints and HTTP endpoints in any pre-existing service credentials are no longer valid.
+{:important}

 Enable [Cloud Service Endpoints (CSE) ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud){:new_window} to restrict access to any source IP address on the {{site.data.keyword.Bluemix_short}} network.
 When you implement IP address whitelisting on the Cloud Service endpoints, access is restricted to VSIs with specified VPCs.